ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 •	Authentication Process: The *JwtAuthenticationFilter* intercepts requests to extract the "Bearer" token.
 It uses the *JwtService* to validate the token and extract the user's email.
 If valid, an Authentication object is injected into the SecurityContextHolder, allowing subsequent layers to identify the user.
 •	Authorization: The *SecurityConfig* defines rules (e.g., *.authenticated()*) that processes must satisfy before reaching the Controller layer.
 # B. Transaction and State Synchronization
-One of the most critical processes in this system is the automated state persistence mechanism that keeps the *data.sql* file in sync with the H2 database.
 •	Hibernate Event Interception: When a user performs an action that modifies data (*INSERT, UPDATE, DELETE*), Hibernate's *DataSqlExportEventListener* captures the event.
 •	Post-Commit Synchronization: To ensure data integrity, the system does not export the file during an active transaction.
 Instead, the *DataSqlExportService* uses *TransactionSynchronizationManager* to schedule the export process only after a successful database commit (*afterCommit*).
 •	Atomic Export: The doExportNow method is wrapped in a synchronized(*exportLock*) block to prevent race conditions where multiple threads might attempt to write to the *data.sql file* at the same time.